Research Assistant Professor of Microbial Ecology

 - Ad-hoc reviewing for scientific journals

-- Ad-hoc reviewing for scientific conferences (details upon request)
+- Ad-hoc reviewing for scientific conferences and panels (details upon request)

 USDA AFRI NIFA Pre-doctoral Fellowship Grant, 2013-2015, total award $79,000.
 Project Title: Investigating the rumen bacteria of the North American moose (Alces alces) for the potential for improving efficiency of feed digestion in livestock.